img 6774

 Thorens TD 150 MK II

-A nice view with the die cast platter removed, we can clearly see the correct name of this West German manufactured turntable: ‘Thorens TD 150 MK II’, not Mk2, not TD-150, etc. Might as well get this right, while we have incontrovertible evidence.
+A nice view with the die-cast platter removed, sub-platter still in place.
+We can clearly see the correct name of this West German-manufactured turntable: ‘Thorens TD 150 MK II’, not Mk2, not TD-150, etc. Might as well get this right, while we have incontrovertible evidence.

 Thorens TD 150 MK II

 Here, I’ve removed the sub-platter for deep cleaning and inspection of the bearing, which should hold several mL of premium bearing oil.
-This one was bone dry!
-Note the wide diameter of the bearing well, no puny bearings here!
+This one was bone dry, not a single drop in there!
+Note the wide diameter of the precision-machined bearing well, no puny bearings here.
 This shot shows the spartan arrangement of controls, and the lovely, almost deco-style tonearm, with its tracking and lateral/anti-skate weights.
 Speed/on/off is on the left, arm lift/lower to the right.
-VTA is adjustable both in the traditional sense at the tonearm pillar and with some minor parallelism adjustment possible at the headshell, though I’m not sure that part was intentional!
+VTA is adjustable both in the traditional sense at the tonearm pillar and with some adjustment possible at the headshell.

 Thorens TD 150 MK II

 There’s a bit to attend to underneath the top deck of suspended subchassis turntables like this one.
 Here, I’m checking and tightening wiring, lubricating mechanisms, and the motor bottom bearing, and I’ll also be adjusting the suspension a bit later.
 Again, note the preponderance of metal.
 These parts just don’t wear out or break under normal use.
-Note, the service manual states that the motor bearings should be lubricated every 1000 hours.
-Even if we took the ‘in-use’ time as say 10% of that total, that’s 48 times they should have been lubricated by now, in theory.
-I doubt they’ve been lubricated EVER, until now!
+BTW, the service manual states that the motor bearings should be lubricated every 1000 hours.
+Even if we took the ‘in-use’ time as say 10% of the total hours since this TD 150 was made, that’s 48 times they should have been lubricated by now, in theory.
+Do you think they’ve been lubricated 48 times?
+I doubt they’ve been lubricated EVER, until now, based on what I saw here!

 Thorens TD 150 MK II